 - Go Overseas: This site collates volunteering placements from many companies and returns a lot of variety in the search results.

 - Idealist.org: A large database that occasionally returns some fantastic, small, niche organizations.

-- Pro World Volunteers: A wonderful middleman placement company with community-driven projects that offers internships, volunteering, and study abroad programs.
+- Pro World: A wonderful middleman placement company with community-driven projects and offering internships, volunteering, and study-abroad programs.

 - Volunteer HQ: Very fair placement fees even with the refundable registration fee taken into account, and they seem to choose projects with a long-term community approach.

 - WWOOF: Working on organic farms is a wonderful way to give time to farm, agriculture, and sometimes conservation projects.
 (Matt has previously provided a full guide on how to WWOOF on your travels.)

 Vetting the volunteer projects you researched is your next step and allows you to narrow your list.
 Diligently follow through with this stage of the process because there are heartbreaking consequences to supporting projects that are not sensitive to the needs of the people and places they serve.
 An example— and a cautionary tale — is the current orphanage scandals reported in Africa and Cambodia; something as innocuous as volunteering at an orphanage often has sad and heartbreaking side effects on the children.